Meadowlarke Stables Trillium Competitions

 All dogs must be leashed.

-Meadowlarke North Indoor Trillium Competition is an EC Sanctioned Silver/Bronze competitions members of Equestrian Canada and are governed by the rules of the EC Rule Book.
+Meadowlarke North Trillium Indoor Spring Welcome & Outdoor Opener competitions is an EC Sanctioned Silver/Bronze competitions members of Equestrian Canada and are governed by the rules of the EC Rule Book.

 (A102.9) When registering for EC sanctioned competitions, athletes must indicate the name of their coach on the entry form or specify that they are self coached.
 Coaches from other countries, must be in good-standing with their home federation and must declare/have proof of insurance.
 See Rules of Equestrian Canada, Section A, General Regulations, Article 102, Safe Sport Environments.